-The needle usually has multiple points and connects onto a pen-like device.
+The needle usually has multiple points and connects to a pen-like device.
 This uses a stroke-like pattern to imitate your natural brow hairs for a more natural look.
-The ink can be liquid or cream style and comes in many different colors.
+The ink can be liquid or cream-style and comes in many different colors.

 Treatment is prohibited for:

-Microblading - 1 complementary touch up with 6-8 weeks
+Microblading - 1 complimentary touch up with 6-8 weeks

 Color Boost / 3rd Touch Up - touch up within 6 months of last service

 Yearly Touch Up - returning clients within 1 - 2 years

 Color Correction - add On

 It is not recommended to perform the treatment: